 2.2.5 Analyses of ecological uniqueness We compared the compositional uniqueness of the networks and the communities to assess whether they indicated areas of exceptional composition.
 We measured uniqueness using the local contributions to beta diversity (LCBD, Legendre & De Cáceres 2013), which identify sites with exceptional composition by quantifying how much one site contributes to the total variance in the community composition.
-While many studies used LCBD values to evaluate uniqueness on local scales or few study sites (for example, da Silva & Hernández 2014; Heino & Grönroos 2017), recent studies used the measure on predicted species compositions over broad spatial extents and a large number of sites (Vasconcelos et al. 2018; Dansereau et al. 2022).
+While many studies used LCBD values to evaluate uniqueness on local scales or few study sites (for example, da Silva & Hernández 2014; Heino & Grönroos 2017), recent studies used the measure on predicted species compositions over broad spatial extents and a large number of sites (Dansereau et al. 2022; Vasconcelos et al. 2018).
 LCBD values can also be used to measure uniqueness for networks by computing the values over the adjacency matrix, which has been shown to capture more unique sites and uniqueness variability than through species composition (Poisot et al. 2017).
 Here, we measured and compared the uniqueness of our localized community and network predictions.
-For species composition, we assembled a site-by-species community matrix with the probability of occurrence at every site from the species distribution models.
-For network composition, we assembled a site-by-interaction matrix with the localized interaction values from the spatial probabilistic metaweb.
+For species composition, we assembled a site-by-species community matrix (970,698 sites by 159 species) with the probability of occurrence of each species at every site obtained in the species distribution models.
+For network composition, we assembled a site-by-interaction matrix with the localized probability of interaction at every site given by the downscaled metaweb (therefore, 970,698 sites by 3,108 interactions with defined probabilities in the metaweb).
 We applied the Hellinger transformation on both matrices and computed the LCBD values from the total variance in the matrices (Legendre & De Cáceres 2013).
 High LCBD values indicate a high contribution to the overall variance and a unique species or interaction composition compared to other sites.
 Since the values themselves are very low given our high number of sites (as in Dansereau et al. 2022), what matters primarily is the magnitude of the difference between the sites.
 Given this, we divided values by the maximum value in each matrix (species or network) and suggest that these should be viewed as relative contributions compared to the highest observed contribution.
 As with other measures, we then summarized the local uniqueness values by ecoregion by taking the median LCBD value and measuring the 89% interquantile range.